Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.md

 }
 ```

-2. Add the order to the order book when the order submitted event fired, [wallet-template/src/App.js#208](https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/0779b46516bc5c697c5fb986cad1080b8c8121af/src/App.js#L233)
+__2. Add the order to the order book when the order submitted event fired, [wallet-template/src/App.js#208](https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/0779b46516bc5c697c5fb986cad1080b8c8121af/src/App.js#L233)__
 ```
 this.addOrder(res.args)
 ```

-3. Submit an order and view it added to the order book.
+__3. Submit an order and view it added to the order book.__

 ### END Stage 13: Add an Order Element to the Table When Submitted
 ---